Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 National parks are some of the best places to visit in Alaska, and they are very accessible in summer compared to winter when many areas are closed due to snow.

-By July, all campgrounds, trails, roads, and visitor centers will be open.
+All campgrounds, trails, roads, and visitor centers will be open by July.

 There are eight national parks in Alaska adding up to 54 million acres.

 The most popular and easily accessible are Glacier Bay, Denali, Kenai Fjords, and Wrangell St. Elias.
-Each of these four can be reached by car, bus, train, or ferry.
+These four can be reached by car, bus, train, or ferry.

 The other four national parks are Katmai, Lake Clark, Gates of the Arctic, and Kobuk Valley.
 These are more remote and can only be reached by plane.